opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 The ODSQL is split into 5 different kinds of clauses:

-- the `select` clause: it allows to choose the returned fields, to give them an alias, or to manipulate them with functions like count, sum, min, max, etc.
+- the `select` clause: it allows choosing the returned fields, to give them an alias, or to manipulate them with functions like count, sum, min, max, etc.
 - the `where` clause: it acts as a filter for the returned datasets or records, thanks to boolean operations, filter functions, arithmetic expressions, etc.
-- the `group by` clause: it allows to aggregate rows together based on fields, numeric ranges, or dates
+- the `group by` clause: it allows aggregating rows together based on fields, numeric ranges, or dates
-- the `order by` and `limit` clauses: they allow to choose the order and quantity of rows received as a response
+- the `order by` and `limit` clauses: they allow choosing the order and quantity of rows received as a response

 These clauses are used as parameters in the Search API v2 for searching, aggregating and exporting datasets and records.
 Depending on the used endpoint, some features of the query language are available or not in the request.